 Benefits of Savasana

 Savasana benefits us at many levels across the physical, mental, emotional and spiritual dimensions.
-Below, we describe some of the most important benefits.
-These are likely to be just a small sample of the overall benefits we stand to gain from practicing Savasana.
+Below, we describe seven key benefits of savasana in greater detail.

 Complete relaxation of the physical body

-Progressing through Savasana at the end of a Yoga session is a great way to relax and rejuvenate the body before stepping out into the world again.
-Especially if we step through a systematic process of relaxing specific parts of the body, physical relation can be profound and healing at the same time.
+Progressing to Savasana at the end of a Yoga session is a wonderful way to relax and rejuvenate the body before stepping out into the world again.
+Savasana is all about a systematic process of relaxing specific parts of the body.
+The resulting physical relaxation can be profound and healing at the same time.

 A calm and positive mind